allthatilk/CV/README.md

 #### Attention to detail

-* From checking minutes and press releases, to clerical work, to the scientific background of my degree, I am comfortable meticulously analysing my code and isolating bugs.
+* From checking minutes and press releases, to clerical work, to the scientific background of my degree, I am comfortable meticulously analysing my work and isolating problems.

 #### Experience in leadership roles